-As conference organizers, we make choices too: Beef or chicken?
+As event organizers, we make choices too: Beef or chicken?
 China or disposable?
 Local or organic?
 Plated or buffet?

 The choices we make about food and beverage are critical to the well-being of our guests, our budget and our planet.
-In addition to choosing for a large group, these choices have become increasingly complicated as guests have come to expect food that fits their daily way of life whether that is low-carb, organic, or one of the many other options.
+In addition to selecting menus for a large group, these choices have become increasingly complicated as guests have come to expect food that fits their daily way of life whether that is vegetarian, local, organic, or one of the many other options.
 Not only do we make choices about the food and beverages served, but also about how it is served.

 Don’t get overwhelmed!
 Here are a few ideas to start with to make those decisions easier.

-- Choose seafood from sustainable fisheries.
+- Choose sustainable seafood from sustainable fisheries.
 Increased consumer demand for seafood is depleting fish stocks around the world and harming the health of the oceans.
 Today, nearly 70 percent of the world’s fisheries are fully fished or over-fished.
-Simply choosing seafood from the guides below will take the guess-work out of menu selection: The Monterey Bay Aquarium publishes Seafood Watch, a guide for consumers.
-They provide a free pocket guide you can download and carry. (www.montereybayaquarium.org) The Safina Center also publishes a Mini-Guide to Ocean Friendly Seafood in a pocket guide format.
-It is available for free at www.safinacenter.org.
+Simply choosing seafood from the guides will take the guess-work out of menu selection: The Monterey Bay Aquarium publishes Seafood Watch, a guide for consumers.
+They provide a free pocket guide you can download and carry.

 - Choose food based on the history of your attendee’s preferences and attrition.
-You know your group’s preferences and whether a hearty salad is plenty or a full warm meal is their favorite and can order accordingly.
+You know your group’s preferences and whether a hearty salad is plenty, or a full warm meal is required, you order accordingly.
 In addition, guarantee meals based on their history.
 Are they early risers and all show up for breakfast or do they arrive just before the general session rushing in at the last minute grabbing a cup of coffee?
 Do they skip the conference lunch to have smaller business meetings at local restaurants?
-If you don’t have this history ask attendees to sign up for meals in advance.
+If you don’t have this history, ask attendees to sign up for meals in advance.
 This saves both money and food.

 - Choose china service.
 Disposable cups, plates, and silverware not only add to the landfill, they don’t have the same “first-class” service experience for your guests.
 The Environmental Defense Council reports, “Using 1,000 disposable plastic teaspoons consumes over 10 times more energy and natural resources than manufacturing one stainless steel teaspoon and washing it 1,000 times.”
 Using cloth instead of paper napkins also adds to the experience.